-An Official Leave under the Family and Medical Leave Act (FMLA) can only be granted by the Registrar's Office and are subject to strict conditions for approval.
+An Official Leave can only be granted by the Registrar's Office and is subject to strict conditions for approval.
 Student requests must be in writing and need to be supported with documentation.
 An Official Leave can only be granted for the following reasons:

 - 1. Serious health condition of student;

-- 2. Jury duty;
+- 2. Extended jury duty;

 - 3. Birth of a child;

-- 4. Placement of a child with student for adoption or foster care;
+- 4. Placement of a child with student for adoption or foster care:

 - 5. Need to care for an immediate family member due to serious health condition or day care issue.